Public-domain software: Passing of software into the public domain

+Software can fall into the public domain by multiple mechanisms.

 Release without copyright notice

 Before the Berne Convention Implementation Act of 1988 (and the earlier Copyright Act of 1976, which went into effect in 1978) works could be easily given into the public domain by releasing them without an explicit copyright notice and no copyright registration.
-After 1988, all works were by default copyright protected and needed to be actively given into the public domain by a waiver statement.
+After 1988, all works were by default copyright-protected and needed to be actively given into the public domain by a waiver statement.

-Leaving the copyright term
+Ineligibility for copyright

+In some jurisdictions, certain software is ineligible for copyright protection and is thus automatically in the public domain.
+For example, under United States copyright law, works authored by employees of the federal government are in the public domain.

+Expiration of copyright

-Copyrighted works, like software, are meant to pass into the public domain after the copyright term, losing their copyright privilege.
-As the Berne Convention grants decades-long copyright protection, in countries that signed it, no software has ever passed into the public domain by leaving copyright terms.
+Copyrighted works, including software, are meant to pass into the public domain after their copyright term ends, losing their copyright privilege.
+As the Berne Convention grants decades-long copyright protection, in countries that signed it, copyright has not yet expired on any software.
 The question of how quickly works should pass into the public domain has been a matter of scientific and public debates, as well as for software like video games.

+Explicit waiver of copyright

+In some jurisdictions, an author or other copyright holder can dedicate a work to the public domain by explicitly disclaiming copyright and other rights over the work in some way, e.g. by a waiver statement.
+Waiver of copyright is recognized in the United States.

+In some jurisdictions, some rights (in particular moral rights) cannot be disclaimed: for instance, civil tradition-based German law's "Urheberrecht" differs from Anglo-Saxon common law tradition's "copyright" concept.